screenshotbot/screenshotbot-oss/README.md

 We might reject large new features if we think it adds too much maintenance overhead for us.
 Bug-fixes are always welcome.

+## Open Source Support

+We want the Open Source version of Screenshotbot to be successful.
+That being said, we are a very small company, so it's difficult for us to dedicate a lot of resources specifically for keeping Open Source supported across multiple platforms, multiple deployment styles, etc.

+You can help us!
+Just be patient with us when we ask for specifics about your installation.
+Send us any feedback---good, bad or neutral---to arnold@screenshotbot.io.
+Get other
+teams to use Screenshotbot, either open-source or paid.
+The more users we have the easier it is for us to catch bugs early and stream-line the open source experience.

+Give us a star on GitHub!

+We aren't currently accepting donations, but consider convincing your team to pay us for support.
+If you're a small team or an individual developer, just send us an email and we'll make sure you have a plan you can afford.
+Most of our code is open-source, so by paying us you're directly supporting our open-source contributions.

 ## Authors

 Screenshotbot is built and maintained by Arnold Noronha